yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 To set DNS settings:

-1. On the AWS [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page, select the VPC in the list.
+1. On the AWS [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page, select the application VPC in the list.
 1. Click **Actions** and choose **Edit DNS hostnames** or **Edit DNS resolution**.
 1. Enable the **DNS hostnames** or **DNS resolution** option and click **Save changes**.